scribe-org/Scribe-Data/.github/docs/CONTRIBUTING_NO_BACK_LINKS.rst

 are sourced from `Wikidata <https://www.wikidata.org/>`__.
 Edits can be discussed and the
-`Scribe-Data <https://github.com/scribe-org/Scribe-Data>`__ queries will be changed and ran before an update.
+`Scribe-Data <https://github.com/scribe-org/Scribe-Data>`__ queries will be changed and run before an update.
 If there is a problem with one of the files, then the fix should be made on
 `Wikidata <https://www.wikidata.org/>`__ and not on Scribe.
 Feel free to let us know that edits have been made by `opening an